Sideloading: USB sideloading

 Sideloading over a USB connection was standardized by OMTP in late 2007.
 Until this time, mobile phone manufacturers had tended to adopt proprietary USB transfer solutions requiring the use of bundled or third party cables and software.

 Unless additional software is installed on the device, the PC, or both, transfers can usually only be initiated by the PC.
 Once connected, the device will appear in the PC's file explorer window as either a media player or an external hard drive.
 Files and folders on the device may be copied to the PC, and the PC may copy files and folders to the device.

 Transfer performance of USB sideloading varies greatly, depending on the USB version supported, and further still by the actual engineering implementation of the USB controller.
-USB is available in Low-Speed (1.2 Mbit/s, 150KB/s), Full-Speed (12 Mbit/s, 1.5MB/s), and Hi-Speed levels, with High-Speed USB transferring up to 480 Mbit/s (60 MB/s).
+USB is available in Low-Speed (1.2 Mbit/s, 150 KB/s), Full-Speed (12 Mbit/s, 1.5 MB/s), and Hi-Speed levels, with High-Speed USB transferring up to 480 Mbit/s (60 MB/s).
 However, the majority of mobile phones as of the time of writing of this article are Full-Speed USB.
 Of the mobile products supporting USB 2.0 Hi-Speed, the actual sideloading performance usually ranges from 1 to 5 MB/s.
 However, the popular BlackBerry mobile phones by RIM and the iPods by Apple distance themselves at higher performing speeds of roughly 15.7 MB/s and 9.6 MB/s, respectively.